 3. If you trust your categorization, trust your customers with it

 Most customers capable of purchasing online are also capable of following a series of simple category headings.
 As long as your category headings are arranged in an intuitive manner, they won’t scare anyone away.
 If you’re a clothing retailer and a customer comes to you looking for an extra-large blue long-sleeved shirt, think about how he or she is likely to search for this item: “shirt” before “long-sleeved,” “long-sleeved” before “blue,” “blue” before “XL.”
 In other words: type, then style, then color, then size.
 Providing multiple avenues to any given product won’t hurt (and may help), but be certain that you offer the most instinctive route to every product, and that the instinctive route is the most accessible one.

 4. Don’t punish your customers for their navigational mistakes

-Since few online businesses have the good fortune of instant name recognition all over the globe (think Amazon, Google), you should use your storefront primarily to let your customers know who you are and what you offer.
-And never forget that your shoppers probably came to you looking for something specific, so if you offer it, make sure they can find it.
+Since few online businesses have the good fortune of instant name recognition all over the globe (think Amazon or Google), you should use your storefront primarily to let your customers know who you are and what you offer.
+Never forget that your shoppers probably came to you looking for something specific, so if you offer it, make sure they can find it.
 Abandoned shopping carts are inevitable in ecommerce, and customers change their minds often enough without you giving them extra incentive.
-Don’t forget that your web site is for your customers and their shopping budget is for you, not the other way around.
+Don’t forget that your website is for your customers and their shopping budget is for you, not the other way around.